1brahimmohamed/Brain-Tumor-Segmentation-GP/README.md

-# Gradutaion Project
+# Gradutaion Project - Learning Branch
-This is a Research Based Software for Brain Tumor Segmentation & MRI Sequence Synthesis with the aid of Deep Learning and Generative AI.
+This branch is to keep track of the learning material we went through the process of creating this Gradution Project.

 ### Team